 Boston Transportation Department Traffic Analysis

-BTD’s December 6, 2012 presentation includes some important information related to traffic volumes and how they will be handled under the Surface Option and the Underpass Option at Austin Street.
+BTD’s December 6, 2012 presentation includes some important information related to traffic and how they will be handled under the Surface Option and the Underpass Option at Austin Street.
 We copied a few of the pages of the presentation and explain their significance below.
+These slides are labeled as "2012" in parentheses.

 BTD took traffic counts throughout the project area in 2008 before the economic downturn and before several major construction projects began.
 In response to community comments, they took additional counts in 2011 in the Austin Street underpass.
 What they found was that the numbers did not change much over the three years.